lpsinger/userguide/analysis/parameter_estimation.rst

 :term:`HEALPix` grid.
 The sky localization takes tens of seconds and is included in the preliminary alert.

-**LALInference** [#LALInference]_ is the full CBC parameter estimation algorithm.
+**LALInference** [#LALInference]_ is a full CBC parameter estimation pipeline.
 It explores a greatly expanded parameter space including sky location, distance, masses, and spins, and performs full forward modeling of the gravitational-wave signal and the strain calibration of the gravitational-wave detectors.
 It explores the parameter space using